 Planning is a must in a UX designer’s home office.
 When overloaded with work it’s hard to keep all your important tasks in mind.
 To always stay organized use planning softwares such as Asana or Trello.
 That way you’ll be able to relax your brain and focus, without worrying about forgetting something.

 Another must-have is the Notion app.
 It’s a perfect solution for taking smart digital notes and keeping track of all your creative ideas and tasks.
 You can even share your Notion with a team, which will make working on projects together a lot easier.

 Testing is an integral part of designing an intuitive UX.
 To avoid useless confusion while prototyping you’ll need good software for UX research.
 With UXtweak you can test as much as you want and get fast insights during the UX design process.
-Check out another article from UXtweak to discover more tools you’ll need in 2021.
+Check out another article from UXtweak to discover the best UX research platforms.